PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 ### Git

-For working with Git I use command-line `git`running in an extended Emacs shell, opened with the command `open git`.
-The shell is renamed to `*git ddd*`, where `ddd` is the name of the git repository (directory).
+For working with Git I use the Emacs package `magit`.
+It  may be opened with the voice command `open git`.
-The command is supported with a bit of Lisp code in `init.el`.

-The Git commands in common use  (status, add, commit, ...) are provided as voice commands.
-Any other Git command may also be used, of course.

 ### Tags